Many-body delocalisation as symmetry breaking

 The orbits of individual spins can be represented as the states of a spin chain, and orbit pairs as the states of a spin ladder.
 To see this note that these orbits are sequences of $2t$ states, and we can write these as vectors $|a_0 b_0 \ldots a_{t-1} b_{t-1}\rangle$, where $a_r,b_r=0,1$ represent the state at times $r$ and $(r+1/2)$ respectively, for $r$ integer.
 Orbit pairs are then naturally represented as tensor products $|a_0 b_0 \ldots\rangle \otimes |a^*_0 b^*_0 \ldots\rangle$.
 Here unstarred labels correspond to the forward orbit, and starred to the backward.
 These are the states of a $2 \times (2t)$-site spin ladder, shown on the right in Fig.~\ref{fig:circuit}(c).

 The transfer matrices generating $K(t)$ act on states of this spin ladder.
 In a given disorder realisation these are tensor products of matrices which act on the two spin chains, generating $\text{Tr}W(t)$ and its conjugate, respectively [see Fig.~\ref{fig:circuit}(c)].
-We give details of this construction in Refs.~\cite{garratt2020manybody,supplementary}.
+Details of this construction are given in Refs.~\cite{garratt2020manybody,supplementary}.
 We denote matrices generating $K(t)$ in this way by $\mathcal{R}_{x,x+1}$ for bonds $(x,x+1)$ with $x$ even, and it is clear from Fig.~\ref{fig:circuit}(c) that for $x$ odd these matrices are shifted by half of a time step with respect to those with $x$ even.
-On single-site orbits this shift is described by the operator $S$ defined by $S|a_0 b_0 \ldots a_{t-1} b_{t-1}\rangle = |b_0 a_1 \ldots b_{t-1} a_0\rangle$, and on orbit pairs by the operator $\mathcal{S}=S \otimes S$.
+On single-site orbits this shift is described by the operator $S$ defined by $S|a_0 b_0 \ldots a_{t-1} b_{t-1}\rangle = |b_0 a_1 \ldots b_{t-1} a_0\rangle$.
+On orbit pairs, it is described by the operator $\mathcal{S}=S \otimes S$.

 With periodic boundary conditions, which necessitates $L$ even, we then have

 where the trace $\text{tr}$ is over single-site orbit pairs.
 Because the matrices $U_{x,x+1}$ are independently and identically distributed, $\mathcal{R}_{x,x+1}$ can be averaged independently for each $x$ and we write ${\langle\mathcal{R}_{x,x+1}\rangle} = {\langle\mathcal{R}\rangle}$.
 The average SFF is then